encode/starlette/docs/middleware.md

 Note that middleware used in this way is *not* wrapped in exception handling middleware like the middleware applied to the `Starlette` application is.
 This is often not a problem because it only applies to middleware that inspect or modify the `Response`, and even then you probably don't want to apply this logic to error responses.
-If you do want to apply the middelware logic to error responses only on some routes you have a couple of options:
+If you do want to apply the middleware logic to error responses only on some routes you have a couple of options:

 * Add an `ExceptionMiddleware` onto the `Mount`
 * Add a `try/except` block to your middleware and return an error response from there
-* Split up marking and processing into two middlewares, one that gets put on `Mount` which simply marks the response as needing processing (for example by setting `scope["log-response"] = True`) and another applied to the `Starlette` application that does the heavy lifting.
+* Split up marking and processing into two middlewares, one that gets put on `Mount` which marks the response as needing processing (for example by setting `scope["log-response"] = True`) and another applied to the `Starlette` application that does the heavy lifting.

 ## Third party middleware